Alejogb1/job-board/blog-data/how-can-i-delete-old-bot-messages-when-sending-new-ones-in-aiogram.md

 id: "how-can-i-delete-old-bot-messages-when-sending-new-ones-in-aiogram"
 ---

-Alright, let's talk about managing those pesky bot messages when using aiogram.
+, let's talk about managing those pesky bot messages when using aiogram.
 It's a scenario I've bumped into countless times during my tenure developing Telegram bots, especially when dealing with rapidly changing information or interactive interfaces.
 You're essentially trying to avoid message clutter by removing the old context before presenting the new, and it's a very valid concern.
 Simply flooding a chat with updates leads to a poor user experience.

 The core problem stems from Telegram's architecture.
 When you send a message via the Bot API, it becomes a permanent fixture, at least until manually removed by the bot or the user.
 There isn't an inherent 'replace' function, so you have to manage the removal process yourself.
 Thankfully, aiogram gives us the tools to do this effectively.
 The fundamental approach involves remembering the message ids of previously sent messages and using `bot.delete_message()` to clean them up before sending new ones.
 Let's break down how to achieve this cleanly and reliably.